 In order to provide you with information regarding the regulations within the various agencies, we are supplying the addresses of several web sites for your convenience.
 Should you need additional information, please do not hesitate to contact us.

 The Institutional Animal Care and Use Committee for the University of Kentucky conducts twice yearly inspections of the animal facilities and investigator laboratories at the University of Kentucky.
 All protocols involving the use of animals must be submitted for approval prior to the research being conducted.
 The IACUC has established guidelines for various aspects of the care and use of laboratory animals used at the institution, and all investigators who use or plan to use animals on their approved protocol.
-Investigators should become familiar with these guidelines and they can be found at the following link.
-IACUC GUIDELINES
+Investigators should become familiar with these guidelines and they can be found on the Office of the Attending Veterinarian's IACUC page.

 The United States Department of Agriculture conducts visits to every institution that uses a USDA covered species in any way in any IACUC approved protocol.
 United States Department of Agriculture regulations refers to the Animal Welfare Act governing the transportation, handling, housing and sale of certain species of animals.
 View the APHIS - Animal and Plant Health Inspection Service USDA regulations.